thehonestape/agency/ROADMAP.md

 1. **End of Week 2**: Complete component architecture and core UI components
 2. **End of Week 4**: Marketing and onboarding components implemented
-3. **End of Week 6**: Organization and brand management components operational
+3. **End of Week 6**: Organization and project management components operational
 4. **End of Week 8**: Project and asset management components functional
 5. **End of Week 10**: Advanced features and optimizations complete